The City has three ADA accessible parks throughout the City (Portola Park, Cherry Park, and Pittsford Park).

 Foothill Ranch and Portola Hills were not part of the City’s incorporation in 1991.
 The City voted to expand city limits to include Foothill Ranch and Portola Hills in 2000.

-Throughout Lake Forest’s 30-year history, the City has only had two City Managers.
+Throughout Lake Forest’s 30-year history, the City has only had three permanent City Managers.
+Gaylord Knapp, Robert Dunek, and Debra Rose.

 Both lakes in Lake Forest are man-made.